mcasper/git-clean/README.md

 the current repository. `git-clean` should be run from the directory that holds the `.git` directory you care about.

-This tool will run the commands `git branch`, `git rev-parse`, and `git push` on your system.  `git push will only ever be run as `git push origin --delete 'remote_branch'`, when deleting remote branches for you.
+This tool will run the commands `git branch`, `git rev-parse`, `git remote` and `git push` on your system.  `git push will only ever be run as `git push origin --delete 'remote_branch'`, when deleting remote branches for you.
 If that isn't acceptable, use the `-l` flag to only delete branches locally.

 # Use